-Has Vicinity Centres (ASX:VCX) finally put its COVID-19 armageddon in the rear view mirror?
+Vicinity Centres (ASX:VCX) has finally put its COVID-19 armageddon in the rear view mirror

-Nick Sundich Nick Sundich, May 4, 2023
+Nick Sundich Nick Sundich, February 16, 2024

 Vicinity Centres (ASX:VCX) is one property stock we’ve been keeping our eyes on for several months.
 Vicinity Centres has some of the most highly coveted, high-lease retail assets in Australia, but is highly reliant on foreign tourists.
 This led to the business essentially going into limbo for several months.
 Even as malls have been permitted to re-open post-pandemic, the company’s share price has continued to lag.
 But with a 13% gain in 12 months, is it the start of a period of growth?